Haarika701/gallivanter-travel-planner/README.md

  * rails s
   ``
 # App Description
-Gallivanter App was designed to be able to log-in or signup as a user.
-Once the account is created, user will have access to creating trip itenaries by navigating to the trip planner section.
-Once the trip itenary is created, it is available to view.Trip itenaries can be deleted as well.
-Signed-in user can also view various tourist destinations and the attractions near by.
-Search feature helps the user to search for a specific destination.With the help of sorting feature ,a"things to do " can be sorted into attractions and activities.User can also view Bucket list section which has all the favoritses added by the user.
-At the end, user can also delete the account.
+Gallivanter App is designed to log in or signup as a user.
+Once the account is created, the user will have access to creating trip itineraries by navigating to the trip planner section.
+Once the trip itineraries are created, it is available to view.
+Trip itineraries can be deleted as well.
+Signed-in users can also view various tourist destinations and attractions nearby.
+The search feature helps the user to search for a specific destination.
+With the help of sorting, "things to do " can be sorted into attractions and activities.
+Users can also view the Bucket list section that has all the favorites added by the user.
+In the end, the user can also delete the account.

 # Goals for more features
  - User will have the ability to view the destinations in the map